 For a year or so, this site had a couple of dedicated MBK Flight Reporters.
 These reporters built my designs, flew them, took photos, and then submitted great illustrated reports on their outings.

 You just never know what random incident might happen while a kite is up.
-Nothing earth-shattering generally, but it's often enough to make the flyer—or a number of the bystanders—crack a smile!
+Nothing earth-shattering generally, but it's often enough to make the flier—or a number of the bystanders—crack a smile!

 I've had a seagull trip over the flying line in midair!

-Once, a large pelican joined the kite, hundreds of feet up in a thermal—before the bird climbed away, out of sight.
-And of course, who hasn't had an encounter with a kite-eating tree!
+Once, a pelican joined the kite, hundreds of feet up in a thermal, before the large bird climbed away out of sight.
+And, of course, who hasn't had an encounter with a kite-eating tree!

-You'll have to read all the reports to discover many other unexpected happenings which were recorded on the day :-)
+You'll have to read all the reports to discover many other unexpected happenings that were recorded on the day. :-)

 Everybody has a favorite kind of kite, so the reports are organized accordingly, below.